rwardenrothman/ParallelComputePrep/doc_src/index.rst

 This project serves as a learning resource for understanding and utilizing Amazon Web Services (AWS) for scientific computing.
 It focuses on exploring AWS Batch, AWS ParallelCluster, AWS HealthOmics, and AWS Step Functions to manage large-scale datasets, accelerate research workflows, and enable precision medicine.

 Key objectives include:

    - Gaining hands-on experience with AWS Batch for high-throughput and parallelized workloads.
    - Learning to deploy and manage traditional High-Performance Computing (HPC) environments with AWS ParallelCluster.
    - Exploring AWS HealthOmics for multi-omics data analysis and bioinformatics workflows.
-- Understanding how to orchestrate complex scientific pipelines using AWS Step Functions.
+   - Understanding when to choose AWS Step Functions, Batch, or ParallelCluster.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

    todo